jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_connections.md

 ---
-title: Connections and connection views in Spotlight Mobile
+title: Connections and Connection Views in Spotlight Mobile
-keywords: sample
-summary: "Tap the icon to access the views of your enterprise: heatmaps, alarm lists and connection views.
-Create new Heatmap or Alarm list views."
+summary: "Use Connection Views to organize your connections for a Heat Map or Alarm List.
+Show the monitored databases, instances and servers in your enterprise."
 sidebar: p_mobile_sidebar
 permalink: mobile_connections.html
 folder: SpotlightMobile
 ---

+## Open the display of connections and connection views

 Android | iPhone